 Fake news itself is nothing new, of course, and it certainly predates the internet.
 What is new, however, is today’s hyper partisan political climate in which decision makers cast doubt on traditional news sources they perceive as hostile to their agenda.

-The ISTE Standards for Students expect students to be able to evaluate the accuracy, perspective, credibility and relevance of information and the media.
-To achieve that goal in this new era of skepticism, today’s media literacy programs should address the following concepts.
+The ISTE Standards encourage students to be able to evaluate the accuracy, perspective, credibility and relevance of information and the media.
+To achieve that goal in this new era of skepticism, today’s media literacy programs should address the following concepts"

 All the confusion over fake versus real news makes teaching media literacy more complex, but it also makes it more necessary than ever.